 SafeFish is governed by a Charter of Operations, that has been developed by the SafeFish partners to detail how the program operates (defining the terms of reference and processes required to be undertaken within the different bodies that make it up), details the reporting and chain of command arrangements, demonstrates how the program provides value to its stakeholder (including outlining its strategic objectives and plan), defines the stakeholder relationships that are developed and maintains and outlines the communication strategy that SafeFish operates within.
 To access the Charter of Operations, please click here.

 SafeFish provides technical advice to support the resolution of issues and challenges relating to the export, import and domestic trade of Australian seafood products.
 It undertakes the following key functions:

 - The provision of technical information and advice to support emergency incident response management.

 - Identify and facilitate research into emerging market access issues.

 - Develop technical advice for trade negotiations to assist in the resolution of market access and food safety issues.

 - Develop technical briefs on high priority Codex issues.

 - Facilitate technical attendance at high priority Codex meetings and specific working groups.

-SafeFish as a partnership of seafood experts will assist the industry to resolve technical trade impediments, especially in relation to food safety and hygiene.
+SafeFish is a partnership of seafood experts that assist the industry to resolve technical trade impediments, especially in relation to food safety and hygiene.